TheAlphaSchoolSystemPTYLTD/student-details/getMedicalSupplementaries.md

   TASS v52.3 - Method Added

-  TASS v53.3 PR TBD - Add a new conditional field `currentstatus`, change the required field `studcode` to a conditional field.
+  TASS v54.0 - Add a new conditional field `currentstatus`, change the required field `studcode` to a conditional field.
 Add validation for `studcode` and `currentstatus`.

 * **Version:**